kseyko35/NewsAppMVVM/README.md

-**An Android app that makes use of the following API to display a list of Albums sorted by title**:
+**An Android app that makes use of the following API to display a list of News sorted by title**:

 Api -> https://newsapi.org/